Johnadibe/to-do-list/README.md

 # To Do List Structure

-This project is to implement the CRUD (create, read, update, delete) methods in a simple list of To Do tasks.
+This project is to implement the CRUD (create, read, update, delete) methods and add interactiveness in a simple list of To Do tasks.

 ## Built With